pianoflattened/ratingsite-scripts/README.md

 ## "i only want some features" <--- what to do if you are this guy
 modify the files list in `build.json` and build

-# upd8 i lost all my files and have a mysterious renewed conviction to push to this repo again
-first thing to do is put everything in my js into a document onload so the css can get on there instantaneously